All Flooring In Food Prep Areas Must Be

 While the materials mentioned offer excellent solutions, some challenges must be considered:

 • Cost: High-quality flooring materials can be expensive, particularly epoxy and certain types of PVC.
-However, the long-term benefits in terms of hygiene, safety, and reduced maintenance costs often outweigh the initial investment.
+That said, the long-term benefits in terms of hygiene, safety, and reduced maintenance costs often outweigh the initial investment.

 • Installation Time: Installing seamless flooring, such as epoxy, can require significant downtime, disrupting operations.
 Careful planning and scheduling are necessary to minimize disruption.